ghdl/ghdl/doc/using/InvokingGHDL.rst

 Design rebuilding commands
 ==========================

 Analyzing and elaborating a design consisting of several files can be tricky, due to dependencies.
-GHDL has a few commands to rebuild a design.
+GHDL has a few commands for rebuilding a design.

 .. index:: cmd importing files